Black Nerve

 Further, the Third Dominion’s most critical initial supporters were the azklepiads, whose blood ministration revolutionized sanguine healing.
 But the same blood that healed the sick could preserve corpses and fuel the Queen’s Eels.
 Bodies would be surgically enhanced then woven with eels, and thus were born the eelstitched.

 As the corpses were able to last longer and longer while possessed by eels, a nuance was discovered.
-Remember, generations ago the Queen's Eels were miniturized to hide inside their hosts' body.
+Remember, generations ago the Queen’s Eels were miniturized to hide inside their hosts’ body.
 The Gildenlighter clan then manifested a blood secret to innately spawn eels — but it did more than that.
-Their bodies became able to innately generate electrical power to fuel the eels.
+Their bodies became able to naturally generate electrical power to fuel the eels.
 Essentially, much of the electricity production, synthesized acids and charged chemicals, migrated out of the eels and into their hosts.
 As a result, eels would become nonfunctional within days outside their hosts, exhausting a supply of energy.

 Thus, the last innovation to define eelstitched: a galvanic surge of lightning brings them to life.
 Implanted generators hummed and sustained them.